Karen (name)

 Karen (/'kaerən/ KARR-ən) is a given name and occasional surname.
-In English, it is a feminine given name derived from the name Katherine, and it is also found in modern Africa, as well as in East Asia (particularly Japan).
-However, in other countries such as Iran and Armenia, it is a masculine name deriving from Middle Iranian.
+In English, it is a feminine given name derived from the name Katherine.

 English

 Karen entered the English language from Danish, where it has been a short form of "Katherine" since medieval times.
 It became popular in the English-speaking world in the 1940s.
 The name Karen was one of the top 10 names for girls born in the United States during the 1950s and 1960s, peaking as the third most popular girl's name in 1965.

 Variants include Caren, Caryn, Karena, Karin, Karyn, and others.

 In part due to its increasingly common derogatory use since 2017, the name has become significantly less popular in the United States in recent years.
 However, the name had already peaked in use and gone out of fashion prior to 2017.
 One recent study found that the perceived disrespect and verbal abuse they experience because of their name has had a negative impact on the mental health of women who are named Karen.
 Participants in the study came from a variety of racial, cultural, and economic backgrounds, reflecting the enormous, widespread popularity of the name in the Anglosphere during the mid-20th century.